Masfets/pendoo-docs/Writerside/topics/features.md

 <note>Introducing new software tools to your team almost always comes with overhead.
 So much so, that it can even feel
 counter-productive at times.
 Let's <b>not</b> do that this time!
 Let us take care of the admin while your customers shop away.
+Below are some of the <b>key features that enable us to streamline our operations</b> without you worrying about a thing.
 </note>

 #### :credit_card: Payment methods {id="payment-methods"}